NashvilleCocoaHeads/Presentation-Archive/.github/pull_request_template.md

 - [ ] Added presentation materials (if any).
 - [ ] Added relevant notes (if any).

-Please contact the @NashvilleCocoaHeads/organizers if you have any questions.
+Please contact the [Nashville CocoaHeads Organizers](https://github.com/orgs/NashvilleCocoaHeads/teams/organizers) if you have any questions.